Dog killed, man injured in Sedgwick County fire

 “Several people from the area called it in that live here in the area, and then, I believe also some passerby’s called it in.
 We received numerous phone calls for it, ” said Division Chief Ray Hensley, Sedgwick County Fire Department.
 “There was an enormous amount of fire that was showing from everywhere on the structure.”

-Fire crews wer3e able to get the fire under control in about 45 minutes.
+Fire crews were able to get the fire under control in about 45 minutes.

 Officials say the house is a total loss.
 The cause of the fire is still under investigation.